 - Sweet and white potatoes

+Vitamin A is important for immune system functioning so making sure you have enough in your diet will help to keep it working as it should.
 Vitamin A is a fat-soluble vitamin that is naturally present in a wide range of foods, including:

 - Beef liver and other organ meats

 It is also available in many multivitamin sprays to help ensure you get the right balance of vitamin A in your body.
 The vitamin contributes to normal skin, so is included in skin supplements, and supports your vision.